 The suspension affects Express Mail International, Priority Mail International, First-Class Mail International, First-Class Package International Service, International Priority Airmail, International Surface Air Lift and M-Bag shipments.Mail addressed to Syria will be returned to sender.
 The Postal Service appreciates regrets any inconvenience due to this temporary service suspension.

-Thailand Post advises postal services have resumed in Nakhon Si Thammarat Province following disruptions due to a tropical storm.
+Tonga Post advises postal operations are back to normal following disruptions due to a tropical cyclone.

 In January 2015, the Ukrainian postal operator (Ukrposhta) advised that delivery services have been suspended for international mail addressed to certain localities in the Donetsk and Luhansk regions of Ukraine (generally in the postal code ranges 83001-87650 and 91001-94870).
 The specific localities and postal codes where service is suspended are listed on Ukrposhta’s website: